seohyun-hwang/onlineEncryptionHub/README.md

 Because this project is an exclusively server-side application, I refrained from Message Authentication measures (such as AES-GCM and HMAC) which would have added significant security to the application but cannot be implemented on the Application layer without dedicated client-side software.

-The high-level implementation of these cryptographic algorithms in `src/main/java/service/userService` use a little help, as seen by 1. the import `java.security.SecureRandom` for random number generation and 2. the method call `java.security.MessageDigest.isEqual()` for constant-time array comparison.
+The high-level implementation of these cryptographic algorithms in `src/main/java/service/userService` use a little help, as seen by 1. the import `java.security.SecureRandom` for better pseudorandom number generation and 2. the method call `java.security.MessageDigest.isEqual()` for constant-time array comparison.

 All Rest API communication to the frontend is found in `src/main/java/controller/UserController.java`.